Understanding Fine-tuning in Approximate Unlearning: A Theoretical Perspective: Introduction

 \subsection{Related Work}

-\textbf{Machine Unlearning Methods.} \cite{cao2015towards} first defined "Unlearning" as the removal of a sample that produces the same output on the dataset as if the sample had never been trained.
+\textbf{Machine Unlearning Methods.} \cite{cao2015towards} first defined {``Unlearning''} as the removal of a sample that produces the same output on the dataset as if the sample had never been trained.
 The natural way to solve the problem is to retrain a model from scratch in response to each data deletion request.
 However, retraining is not feasible due to the limited time and constrained resources. \cite{ginart2019making} provided a relaxed definition inspired by Differential Privacy \citep{dwork2014algorithmic}, which only requires the unlearned model to produce results similar to those of retrain-from-scratch models.
-This led to the development of "approximate unlearning" methods, offering more efficient computational designs for machine unlearning. \cite{guo2019certified,izzo2021approximate,neel2021descent,ullah2021machine,sekhari2021remember} provide theoretical error guarantees by focusing on the empirical risk minimization problem under this probabilistic notion of unlearning. \cite{golatkar2020eternal} proposed an information-based procedure to remove knowledge from the trained weights, without access to the original training data.
-Further, \cite{golatkar2020forgetting} approximated the weights inspired by NTK theory, addressing situations where the Hessian is not informative about where the model will converge into a null space. \cite{mehta2022deep} avoid the computation of Hessian by introducing a method only computing conditional independence, which identifies the Markov Blanket of parameters requiring updates. \cite{thudi2022unrolling} proposed a regularizer to reduce the ‘verification error,’ which represents the distance between the unlearned model and a retrained-from-scratch model. \cite{kurmanji2024towards} bears a novel teacher-student formulation to achieve better performance towards unbounded unlearning problems. \cite{liu2024model} considers model sparsity by pruning weights before the unlearning process, thereby introducing a new unlearning paradigm. \cite{shen2024label} incorporates the variational inference and contrastive learning approaches to address the lack of supervision information (label-agnostic).
+This led to the development of {``approximate unlearning''} methods, offering more efficient computational designs for machine unlearning. \cite{guo2019certified,izzo2021approximate,neel2021descent,ullah2021machine,sekhari2021remember} provide theoretical error guarantees by focusing on the empirical risk minimization problem under this probabilistic notion of unlearning. \cite{golatkar2020eternal} proposed an information-based procedure to remove knowledge from the trained weights, without access to the original training data.
+Further, \cite{golatkar2020forgetting} approximated the weights inspired by NTK theory, addressing situations where the Hessian is not informative about where the model will converge into a null space. \cite{mehta2022deep} avoid the computation of Hessian by introducing a method only computing conditional independence, which identifies the Markov Blanket of parameters requiring updates. \cite{thudi2022unrolling} proposed a regularizer to reduce the ‘verification error,’ which represents the distance between the unlearned model and a retrained-from-scratch model. \cite{kurmanji2024towards} bears a novel teacher-student formulation to achieve better performance towards unbounded unlearning problems. \cite{liu2024model} considers model sparsity by pruning weights before the unlearning process, thereby introducing a new unlearning paradigm. \cite{shen2024label} incorporates the variational inference and contrastive learning approaches to address the lack of supervision information (label-agnostic). \cite{torkzadehmahani2024improved} leverages memorization dynamics to design localized masks that better preserve task-relevant representations, while \cite{foster2024fast} computes a parameter-importance ratio between the forget and retain sets using the Fisher information matrix.
+In contrast, our method derives the masking strategy directly from the remaining dataset, guided by theoretical insights into feature overlap and retention.